 The Court has published a visually appealing and readable Media Guide to the Provincial Court and the Rule of Law.
 Intended as a resource for journalists covering legal issues and proceedings in British Columbia courts, it also provides a useful introduction to the Court and its work for members of the public.

 The Court has also designed a workshop for journalists covering BC courts.
-First offered in the Okanagan Region in 2017, the Media Workshop provided a valuable forum for two-way communication between the Court and members of the media.
+Offered in the Okanagan Region in 2017 and the Northern Region in 2019, the Media Workshops provided a valuable forum for two-way communication between the Court and members of the media.